gyawalisaurav/AudioLocalization/README.md

 	[time_vector, RIR, fourier_transform] = GetRIR();

 DataCollection file asks for the room name and gathers the specified number of RIR samples.
-This sample is stored a matlab matrix and later saved as a file that can be collected by matlab, python or many other tools.
+This sample is stored as matlab matrix and later saved as a file that can be collected by matlab, python or many other tools.
 It can simply be called without any arguments.

 DataProcessing file searches for any mat files in the directory and processes the impulse responses stored in the mat files.
-It extracts important features from the data and saves it as a matlab variable.
+It extracts important features from the data as well and creates a combined feature and labels matrix that can be fed into any machine learning framework.

 After the variable with features is set in the workspace, the classification learner app in matlab can be used to train a SVM.
 The room values/labels should